barashe/bacpacs/README.md

 ### Merge training data

-Merge all training .faa files into on large .faa file.
+Merge all training .faa files into one large .faa file.

 In[4]
 ```python